Ypertex/blog/content/articles/2018-08-02-advertise-subnet-with-opnsense-arp.md

 In other words: The OPNsense firewall router now published to the ISP gateway that (besides the IP ``x.x.129.210``) it also was the recipient for all IP packets of the ``/29`` DMZ subnet.
 In a way, ARP allows to configure upstream routers that are not part of your own infrastructure.

 This works like a charm.
-Servers in the DMZ configured with the public IPs of the second ``/29`` subnet were now able to communicate in both directions with the Internet.
+Servers in the DMZ configured with the public IPs of the second ``/29`` subnet are now able to communicate in both directions with the Internet.

 ---